LimitlessUR/python_tetris/README.md

 Get a solid line of blocks to align horizontally to score points and eliminate blocks.
 Good luck!!

-Run the main.py file with the command `python main.py` Mac Users run `python3 main.py`
+In terminal run the main.py file with the command `python main.py` Mac Users run `python3 main.py`

 Controls:
 Arrow left = move left